Citrinate/awa-script/README.md

 Features:

-* Adds a countdown timer indicating when artifacts can we swapped out
+* Adds a countdown timer indicating when Artifacts can be swapped out
-* Adds a countdown timer indicating when the game vault will open
+* Adds a countdown timer indicating when the Game Vault will open
+* Gives you the option to browse the site without earning "Time on Site" ARP

 ## Installation